stevenbischoff/College-Football-Comparisons/README.md

 ## Using the App

 The app asks the user to select an FBS school and a season (currently 2014-2023).
 Once a team has been selected, the app displays the team's closest statistical comparisons in the dataset.
-Closeness is determined by the Statistical Similarity Score (SSS), a custom metric based on team season statistics that’s explained in the next section.
-The user can click on a comparison team to view more details about the similarities (and differences) between the two teams.
+Similarity is determined by the Statistical Similarity Score (SSS), a custom metric based on team season statistics (see next section).
+The user can click on a similar team to view more details about the similarities and differences between the two teams.

 By default, SSS takes both offensive and defensive stats into account, as well as both regular box score and advanced stats.
 The user can change the app settings to compare just offenses or defenses and remove advanced stats from consideration.